Mount Rushmore National Memorial under construction.

 Department-level FOIA Policy Staff

-Two full-time career employees serve as the Department's FOIA policy staff: The Departmental FOIA Officer and a FOIA Program Analyst.
+Three full-time career employees serve as the Department's FOIA policy staff.
 This staff is located within the Office of the Executive Secretariat and assists the Chief FOIA Officer in fulfilling their responsibilities by:

 Developing policies, regulations, guidelines, procedures, and standards for Department wide FOIA implementation;